maudis73/rhsi-migration-demo/README.md

 2023/07/27 12:32:22 CREATE io.skupper.router.tcpListener backend:6000 map[address:backend:6000 name:backend:6000 port:6000 siteId:e06dd6a1-7d36-44bf-88bf-8c50fcdfbcd1]
 ~~~

-Observe the logs in Tab2, you should see that the client has managed to reconnect and continue from ther it stopped.
+Observe the logs in Tab2, you should see that the client has managed to reconnect and continue from where it stopped.
-On Openshift, you can see the logs from the backend pod logs.
+On Openshift, you can see the logs from the backend pod.

 ## Cleaning up